Multimodal-Social-Analysis/Mission-Field-Organizer/myapp/README.md

 # Instructions for using the Mission Field Organizer / Instruções para usar o Organizador do Campo Missionário

 ## English
+(Before starting remeber to add OpenAI key to the code)

 1) Define Factors - (Definir Fatores)
 This is where you are able to define the social factors with which you will organize each data file